 The MAX, which is the newest release, includes everything that the ULTRA has, but it adds the ability to do true Sous Vide and Pressure Canning.

-For the average person who just wants a kitchen appliance that helps them cook meals easier, the DUO series should be good enough.
+The DUO series should be good enough for the average person who just wants a kitchen appliance that helps them cook meals easier.
+There are plenty of features that make this one worth the buy.

 Plenty of food to go around

-The Instant Pot DUO60 is the most popular model of Instant Pot pressure cooker, and for good reason.
+The Instant Pot DUO60 is the most popular Instant Pot pressure cooker model, and for good reason.
 It cooks plenty of food for 2-4 people with leftovers, and the price is fairly reasonable.
 It also goes on sale quite often, so keep an eye out for deals!

 For smaller portions